11ty/11ty-website/src/docs/plugins/image.md

 ## Usage

-This utility returns a Promise and works best in `async` friendly functions, filters, shortcodes.
-It _can_ also work in synchronous environments ([Synchronous Usage](#synchronous-shortcode)).
+This utility returns a Promise and works best in `async` friendly functions, filters, shortcodes, and [transforms](#eleventy-transform).

 {% codetitle ".eleventy.js" %}